steinelp/esphome_gree_ac/README.md

-# Open source WIFI module replacement for Gree/Sinclair/Daizuki/TGM AC units for Home Assistant.
+# Open source WIFI module replacement for Gree protocol based AC's for Home Assistant.
 This repository adds support for ESP-based WiFi modules to interface with Gree/Sinclair AC units.
 It's forked from https://github.com/piotrva/esphome_gree_ac, big thanks to @piotrva for his work!